technicat/TootSDK/FORK.md

 - Removed extra setting of content-type to `application/json` (should happen appropriately when query is created)

 ## Tests (not tests)
-- Added more sample data in Tests, though not necessarily with tests
+- Added instance and translation decoder tests

 ## Cleanup